quack79/streambadge/README.md

-As this code uses the Twitch API, you need to register your application on the [Twitch developer site](https://dev.twitch.tv/console/apps/create).
-When creating the app, you will need to enter a redirect URI, basdic
+As this code uses the Twitch API, you need to register your application on the [Twitch Developers](https://dev.twitch.tv/console/apps/create) site.
+When creating the app, you will need to enter an OAuth redirect URL - use the URL where the script will be located.

+Choose "Website Integration" as the category and "Confidential" as Client Type

-Once you create a developer application, you are assigned a client ID, and you will need to create a client Secret as well.
+Once you create a developer application, you are assigned a client ID, and you will need to create a client Secret.

 You will need to edit the twitchWrapper.php file and update the following lines:

->    private const CLIENT_ID = 'REDACTED';
+>    private const CLIENT_ID = 'CHANGEME';
->    private const CLIENT_SECRET = 'REDACTED';
+>    private const CLIENT_SECRET = 'CHANGEME';

-Replaced REDACTED with your new ID and Secret.
+Replace CHANGEME with your new ID and Secret.

+Check the location where the token will be saved on your server.
+It must NOT be publically accessible.

 Upload the files to your server and place this code in your HTML: